+We purchased ours at our local craft store.
 There were oodles of them in a variety of colors for summer crafting.

 - Red (or white, opposite from the color of your visor) foam for cutting out a maple leaf

 - Package of stick on foamie shapes (pre cut) that you think might